frankko/Artboard-Tools/README.md

 The pattern searched for goes like this: 'group name' + '\-\-' + 'whatever'.
 For example, 'headers\-\-version-A', 'headers\-\-version-B', 'sidebars\-\-version-A', 'footers\-\-version-A', 'footers\-\-version-B'.
 That would create three rows.

-## Select Prev Artboard ( ctrl+[ ), Select Next Artboard ( ctrl+] )
+## Select Prev Artboard ( cmd+[ ), Select Next Artboard ( cmd+] )

 Selects the previous artboard in the layer list or selects the next artboard in the layer list, depending on which you invoke, and zooms that artboard to fit the screen.
+(Think of it like next/previous tab in your browser.)

 If no artboard (or a layer within an artboard) is selected, Prev will select the last (top-most) artboard in the layer list, Next the first (bottom-most) artboard.